Satisfactory Academic Progress (SAP)

-A student must complete at least 66.67% of the total (cumulative) credit hours they have attempted, including transfer credit hours, earning a letter grade of A, B, C, D, S, or TR.
-For example, a first time student who is enrolled in 12 credit hours for the Fall term and 12 credit hours for the Winter term must complete at least 66.67% of those credit hours, which are 16 credit hours (24 x 66.67% = 16).
+A student must complete at least 66.67% of the total (cumulative) credit hours they have attempted, including transfer credit hours, earning a letter grade of either an "A," "B," "C," "D," "S," or "TR."
+For example, a first-time student enrolled in 12 credit hours for the Fall term and 12 credit hours for the Winter term must complete at least 66.67% of those credit hours, which are 16 credit hours (24 x 66.67% = 16).

 3. Must Maintain 2.00 Cumulative Grade Point Average (GPA Requirement)

-A student must maintain a cumulative grade point average of at least 2.00 for all attempted credit hours at Henry Ford College.
+A student must maintain a cumulative grade point average (GPA) of at least 2.0 for all attempted credit hours at HFC.

 Determining Satisfactory Academic Progress

-Eligibility for financial aid (based on Satisfactory Academic Progress) is determined at the end of each Winter term or at the time of application for students who have never applied for aid at HFC.
+Eligibility for financial aid (based on SAP) is determined at the end of each Winter term or at the time of application for students who have never applied for financial aid at HFC.

 For students on “Financial Aid Probation” (explained later), eligibility for financial aid is determined at the end of each probationary term.

-If a grade change occurs after a student’s satisfactory academic progress standing has been computed, satisfactory academic progress will not be (automatically) recalculated.
+If a grade change occurs after a student’s SAP standing has been computed, SAP will not be (automatically) recalculated.
 Financial aid will review whether or not a grade change has any impact on a student’s SAP status when requested by the student.